 We would like to think that every restaurant that Robert Irvine helps out is able to thrive afterward.
 The show itself sets you up for that.
 At the start of each episode the restaurant can do nothing right and in the final closing minutes all you have is raving guests and a confident Robert.
 Then you head on to Food Network’s site after the show (after hopefully visiting mine first) and you find that “sales are up 35%” or something like that.
-The reality in this reality show is that some of these restaurants were impossible to fix.
+The reality in this reality show is that some of these restaurants ended up being failures.
 Below you will find a list of each restaurant that is no longer in business with a link to read my full follow-up.

 Valley View Restaurant – Quarryville, PA | Read follow-up